Finished The Royal Tutor anime and need to know where the

 Here’s why you shouldn’t hold your breath for another season:

-• Anime-Original Ending: The anime created a conclusive, non-canon ending.
-Continuing from there would require either ignoring the finale or creating an entirely new story, making a direct adaptation of the remaining manga chapters very difficult.
+- Anime-Original Ending: The anime created a conclusive, non-canon ending.
+Continuing from there would require either ignoring the finale or creating an entirely new story, making a direct adaptation of the remaining

-• Passage of Time: The anime aired in 2017.
+manga finished in 2026.
+Often, anime series are produced to boost sales of an ongoingmanga .
+With the source material complete, the primary financial incentive for a new season is gone. - Passage of Time: The anime aired in 2017.
 While not impossible, it becomes less likely for an anime to receive a sequel after so many years have passed, especially for a series of its size.

-For fans wanting more of the story, the manga is the definitive and complete source.
+For fans wanting more of the story, the

 FAQs About where does the royal tutor anime end in the manga

-What chapter is the “Return of the Black Prince” arc in the manga?
+What chapter is the “Return of the Black Prince” arc in the manga ?

 How many episodes are in the Royal Tutor anime?